伊布替尼

 摘要

-The rationale for combining ibrutinib and venetoclax (IV) in chronic lymphocytic leukemia (CLL) treatment lies in their complementary mechanisms of action.
+Abstract The combination of ibrutinib plus venetoclax (IV) in chronic lymphocytic leukemia (CLL) treatment leverages their complementary mechanisms of action.
 Studies investigating IV typically begin with a short initial course of ibrutinib, followed by venetoclax introduction for a limited duration, typically 12 months.
-SAKK34/17 (NCT03708003) is a single-arm, open-label, multicenter, phase 2 trial evaluating the effectiveness of a modified IV schedule in patients with relapsed/refractory (R/R) CLL.
-No prior exposure to BTK- or BCL2-inhibitors was allowed.
-The lead-in phase with ibrutinib was extended to six months to reduce the tumor burden and related tumor lysis syndrome (TLS) risk.
-Additionally, the treatment phase with IV is prolonged to a minimum of 24 months to enhance the undetectable minimal residual disease (uMRD, 10-4) rate.
-The primary endpoint was the rate of complete response or complete response with incomplete bone marrow recovery (CR/CRi) with uMRD in both bone marrow (BM) and peripheral blood (PB).
-Secondary endpoints included assessing the proportion of patients who transitioned to a low-risk category for TLS after receiving ibrutinib lead-in.
-Out of the 30 patients with R/R CLL who were enrolled, 40.0% achieved a status of uMRD CR/CRi according to the intention-to-treat analysis, and 53.3% showed uMRD in the BM and PB.
-Following the lead-in period with ibrutinib, 57.1% of patients achieved a low-risk for TLS.
+The Swiss Group for Clinical Cancer Research (SAKK) 34/17 study is a single-arm, multicenter, phase 2 trial evaluating the effectiveness of a modified IV schedule in patients with relapsed/refractory (R/R) CLL.
+No prior exposure to BTK or BCL2 inhibitors was allowed.
+The lead-in phase with ibrutinib was extended to 6 months to reduce the tumor burden and related tumor lysis syndrome (TLS) risk.
+Additionally, the treatment phase with IV is prolonged to a minimum of 24 months to enhance the undetectable minimal residual disease (uMRD; 10–4) rate.
+The primary end point was the rate of complete response or complete response with incomplete bone marrow recovery (CR/CRi) with uMRD in both bone marrow (BM) and peripheral blood (PB).
+Secondary end points included assessing the proportion of patients transitioning to a low-risk category for TLS after receiving ibrutinib lead-in.
+Of the 30 enrolled patients with R/R CLL, 40.0% achieved uMRD CR/CRi by intention-to-treat analysis, and 53.3% showed uMRD in the BM and PB.
+After the lead-in period with ibrutinib, 57.1% of patients achieved a low risk of TLS.
 At cycle 31, the progression-free survival rate was 89.9%.
 These results contribute to the increasing body of evidence supporting the idea that a longer IV duration is beneficial for enhancing therapeutic effectiveness.
+This trial was registered at www.clinicaltrials.gov as #NCT03708003.

 科研通智能强力驱动